- Double Laminated Insulating

 Viracon's coated glass products comply with ASTM Standard C1376 Standard Specification for Pyrolytic and Vacuum Deposition Coatings on Flat Glass.

-- Uniformity: When viewing coated glass from a minimum distance of 10 ft.
+Uniformity: When viewing coated glass using the inspection guidelines of 10 ft.
 (3m), color variation may occur from one unit to another.
-This can be caused by variations within the float glass substrate and normal production variations, and this is not considered a defect.
+This can be caused by variations within the float glass substrate and normal production variations, and this is not a defect.
 All Viracon commercial glass products conform to industry color standards.

-- Distortion: Various factors involved in heat processing, insulating air spacers and frame binding may distort reflected objects viewed on the glass surface.
-These are not considered defects of the coated glass or the final fabricated product.
+Distortion: Various factors involved in heat processing, insulating spacer placement and frame binding may distort reflected objects viewed on the glass surface.
+These are not defects of the coated glass or the final fabricated product.

 Variations in perceived color may occur with any ceramic ink and will be more apparent with white or light colors because of unavoidable light transmission.
 Due to the inherent variations in ceramic ink thickness, light colors are more readily influenced by the colors of the materials installed behind the glass.
 Viracon takes no responsibility for variations in color or thickness that are within quality standards.